Blood lipids: Intestine intake

-In lipid digestion, cholesterol is packed into Chylomicrons in the small intestine, which are delivered to the Portal vein and Lymph.
-The chylomicrons are ultimately taken up by liver hepatocytes via interaction between apolipoproteinE and the LDL receptor or Lipoprotein receptor-related proteins.
+In lipid digestion, cholesterol is packed into chylomicrons in the small intestine, which are delivered to the portal vein and lymph.
+The chylomicrons are ultimately taken up by liver hepatocytes via interaction between apolipoprotein E and the LDL receptor or lipoprotein receptor-related proteins.

 In lipoproteins

 Cholesterol is minimally soluble in water; it cannot dissolve and travel in the water-based bloodstream.
 Instead, it is transported in the bloodstream by lipoproteins that are water-soluble and carry cholesterol and triglycerides internally.
 The apolipoproteins forming the surface of the given lipoprotein particle determine from what cells cholesterol will be removed and to where it will be supplied.

 The largest lipoproteins, which primarily transport fats from the intestinal mucosa to the liver, are called chylomicrons.
 They carry mostly fats in the form of triglycerides.
 In the liver, chylomicron particles release triglycerides and some cholesterol.
 The liver converts unburned food metabolites into very low density lipoproteins (VLDL) and secretes them into plasma where they are converted to intermediate-density lipoproteins(IDL), which thereafter are converted to low-density lipoprotein (LDL) particles and non-esterified fatty acids, which can affect other body cells.
-In healthy individuals, the relatively few LDL particles are large.
-In contrast, large numbers of small dense LDL (sdLDL) particles are strongly associated with the presence of atheromatous disease within the arteries.
-For this reason, LDL is referred to as "bad cholesterol".
+In healthy individuals, most of the LDL particles are large and buoyant (less dense, also known as lb-LDL) and they are cardiovascularly neutral: they have no negative and no positive effect on cardiovascular health.
+In contrast, large numbers of small and dense LDL (sd-LDL) particles are strongly associated with the presence of atheromatous disease within the arteries.
+For this reason, total LDL is referred to as "bad cholesterol," although only a fraction of it is actually bad.

+Standard chemistry panels typically include total triglyceride, LDL and HDL levels in the blood.
+Measuring the concentration of sd-LDL is expensive.
+However, since it is produced from VLDL, it can be inferred indirectly by estimating VLDL levels in the blood.
+That estimate is typically obtained by measuring triglyceride levels after at least eight hours of fasting, when chylomicrons have been totally removed from the blood by the liver.
+In the absence of chylomicrons, triglyceride levels have a much larger correlation with risk of cardiovascular diseases than total LDL levels.